Frequently Asked Questions

 needed throughout the session (such as lifting your arm).

-Many people just close their eyes and completely relax.
+Many people close their eyes and completely relax.
 Others like to talk during their session.

-Feel free to ask me questions about massage and bodywork in general or about the particular technique you are receiving.
+Feel free to ask me questions about massage and bodywork in general or the particular technique you are receiving.

 How Will I Feel After The Massage Or Bodywork Session?